Female sexual anatomy

 - About the size and shape of almonds

-- At birth a girl’s ovaries contain 2 – 4 million immature eggs (called ova)
+- At birth the ovaries contain 2 – 4 million immature eggs (called ova)

 - The ovaries release one egg during each menstrual cycle this is called ovulation